Faculty Research Fellowship Grants

 Terms of the Award

-A $5,000 grant will be given for each fellowship.
-The research should be completed during the summer of 2017.
+A $7,500 grant will be given for each fellowship.
+The research should be completed during summer 2019.
 The recipient will be asked to acknowledge receipt of the award in any published work or forum.
 It is requested that copies of any work be given to the Center for Asian Business for its archives.
+Click here for full terms and conditions.